Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 And then opening the URL: [localhost:6006](http://localhost:6006).

-When training is finished, you can find the saved model in the `python/models` folder under the assigned run-id — in the cats example, the path to the model would be `python/models/cob_1/CatsOnBicycles_cob_1.bytes`.
+When training is finished, you can find the saved model in the `models` folder under the assigned run-id — in the cats example, the path to the model would be `models/cob_1/CatsOnBicycles_cob_1.bytes`.

 While this example used the default training hyperparameters, you can edit the [training_config.yaml file](#training-config-file) with a text editor to set different values.